TomatoEggK/VideoGameProject2025/README.md

 - ### Aesthetics
   - Comic pixel art look
   - Feeling of rhythm and action
-  - Players feel more confident while growing and challenging with faster rhythms when lower HP.
+  - Players feel more confident while growing and feel more challenging with faster rhythms when lower HP.